sunwukonga/ec2-ans-go-notify/README.md

+This README is out of date.
+The original repository that this was copied from was sunwukonga/qor-ec2-ansible and the details below remain consistent with that repository, not this one.

 Ansible spin up of AWS/EC2 instance with go environment, qor installed.
 The playbook.yml file and much of the roles/ directory originally came from https://github.com/samuell/devbox-golang.git
 ###############################################################################